wendaobao/thomeflocker_frontend/navigation/share_and_care/cipher/leveltwo.md

 ## 🧩 **Hints to Get You Started**

-1. Each letter in the message has been **shifted forward by 3**.
-To decode it, shift each letter **back by 3**.
+1. Each letter in the message has been ****shifted forward by 5**.
+To decode it, shift each letter **back by 5**.
-2. Example: If the coded letter is "D," shifting back by 3 reveals "A."
+2. Example: If the coded letter is "F," shifting back by 5 reveals "A."
-3. The message should make sense once decoded—trust your instincts on the word!
+3. After decryption, the message should be a coherent sentence—trust the flow of the words!

 ---

 ## 🔢 **Cipher Text**

 Ciphered message:
-`Krod, Krz duh brx grlqj?
-Brx duh doprvw wkhuh!`
+`Mtxk, Mtb zlud htj fmnsj?
+F dtz htwt jzzy jshw ymjwj!`

-1. **Hint**: Shift each letter **back by 3** to reveal the message.
+1. **Hint**: Hint: Shift each letter **back by 5** to reveal the message.
-2. **Hint**: Trust that each word will form a coherent sentence after decryption.
+2. **Hint**: Decryption should lead to a phrase that makes logical sense!

 ---